A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: Evaluation and Results

-Fig.~\ref{util_tile} illustrates how DSP, LUT, and BRAM utilization is influenced by different combinations of tile sizes ($TS_{MHA}$, $TS_{FFN}$).
-Since the processing modules rely on DSPs for MAC operations, DSPs are the most heavily used and can reach full utilization before BRAMs, making the accelerator computation-bound.
-As the tile sizes for both the attention and feedforward modules increase, more DSPs are utilized for parallel operations, reducing latency until a drop in frequency occurs.
+Fig.~\ref{util_tile} illustrates the effect of varying tile sizes ($TS_{MHA}$, $TS_{FFN}$) on the utilization of DSP, LUT, and BRAM.
+Since processing modules rely on DSPs for multiplication–accumulation (MAC) operations, DSPs represent the most widely used resource and can reach saturation before BRAMs, rendering accelerator computation bound.
+Increasing the tile sizes for both the attention and feedforward modules results in higher DSP utilization, which enables greater parallelism and reduces latency until the system frequency begins to decline.
+This analysis is the characterization of resource–performance trade-offs, showing that tile size selection directly determines when the accelerator becomes computation-bound or frequency-limited, thus guiding optimal design choices for FPGA-based transformer implementations.

 Fig.~\ref{power} compares the power consumption (in watts) and power efficiency (throughput per watt, GOPS/W) for various models across different CPUs, GPUs, and our FPGA accelerator.
 Data for different models and platforms were obtained from cited literature, and we used them to compare the performance of \textbf{\textit{ADAPTOR}} on the U55C platform for the same models.
 Since \textbf{\textit{ADAPTOR}} is synthesized only once, and power is measured using Vivado's power estimation tool post-synthesis, the total dynamic power consumption remains constant for all models.
 The JETSON TX2 GPU \cite{li_ftrans_2020} achieves the highest power efficiency for the BERT model, mainly due to the sparse architecture of the algorithm, and also has the lowest overall power consumption.
 The RTX K5000 GPU \cite{han_hpta_nodate} is 1.5$\times$ more power efficient than \textbf{\textit{ADAPTOR}} for the BERT model, due to compression techniques, but consumes 10$\times$ more power.
 The i7-8700K CPU is the least power-efficient for BERT \cite{han_hpta_nodate}. \textbf{\textit{ADAPTOR}} is 1.2$\times$ and 2.87$\times$ more power efficient than the NVIDIA K80 GPU and i7-8700K CPU, respectively, when running BERT, according to FQ-BERT \cite{liu_hardware_2021}.
 A custom encoder with four encoding layers was run on an i5-4460 CPU and an RTX 3060 GPU \cite{yang_efa-trans_2022}, both of which were 5.1$\times$ and 1.63$\times$ less power efficient than \textbf{\textit{ADAPTOR}} while also being more power-hungry.
 Fang et al.\cite{fang_algorithm} executed a shallow transformer on an i9-9900X CPU, JETSON NANO GPU, RTX 2080, and RTX 3090 GPUs.
 Although the JETSON NANO GPU consumed 1.56$\times$ less power than \textbf{\textit{ADAPTOR}}, the other devices used 14–30$\times$ more power.
 However, \textbf{\textit{ADAPTOR}} is 3.7$\times$, 1.28$\times$, 4.4$\times$, and 1.67$\times$ more power efficient than all of them.